martin-ottens/proto2testbed/baseimage-creation/README.md

    ```bash
    sudo umount /tmp/isomount
    ```
-6. The created image can used with the `im-installer.py` script to install additional dependencies and make executable in a testbed.
+6. The created image can be used with the `im-installer.py` script to install additional dependencies and make executable in a testbed.

 ## Installation of the Instance Manager and Additional Dependencies
 Before the base-image created in the steps above can be used in a testbed run, the Instance Manager has to be installed.
 The Instance Manager handles the communication with the testbed controller, installs additional experiments and applies some configuration changes to the image.
-During the installation of the Instance Manager, users could install additional common dependencies to create a experiment-specific base-image where, e.g. kernel modules that do not change between testbed runs, are installed.
+During the installation of the Instance Manager, users could install additional common dependencies to create an experiment-specific base-image where, e.g. kernel modules that do not change between testbed runs, are installed.

 **Please note:** After the `instance-manager.deb` package is installed, the image is finalized and can (due to optimizations) no longer be used with the `im-installer.py` script to install additional dependencies.